shivangjhalani/shivangjhalani.com/content/Blogs/Linux/kernel-module-programming/1-Intro.md

 3. Secure boot : security standard ensuring booting exclusively through trusted software endorsed by the original equipment manufacturer.
    Simplest solution : disabling UEFI SecureBoot from the boot menu of your PC or laptop.
    Intricate solution : generating keys, system key installation, and module signing.
 4. Running self-coded, non-tested modules on your daily driver (if you daily drive linux) can potentially disrupt your system, recommended to load kernel modules in a virtual machine so that's what we gonna do now.
+   Recompiling your own kernel is another option, you can enable a number of useful debugging features, such as forced module unloading (`MODULE_FORCE_UNLOAD`): when this option is enabled, you can force the kernel to unload a module even when it believes it is unsafe, via a `sudo rmmod -f module` command.
+   This can save you a lot of time and a number of reboots during development of a module.

 ---
 ## Headers